Knife-wielding man kills 2, wounds 18 in China

-SHANGHAI A knife-wielding man suspected of mental illness killed two people and injured 18 in China, the official Xinhua news agency reported.
+SHANGHAI (Reuters) - A knife-wielding man suspected of mental illness killed two people and injured 18 in China, the official Xinhua news agency reported.

 Violent crime is rare in China compared with many other countries, but there has been a series of knife and axe attacks in recent years, many targeting children.